cod182/ms4-trescars-2023/README.md

 - Allows a vehicle to be added
 - Allows text information
-- Allows multi image upload with requirment to select a main image
+- Allows multi image upload with the requirement to select a main image

 ### Update a vehicle